javedali99/python-resources-for-earth-sciences/README.md

 - [SuperflexPy](https://github.com/dalmo1991/superflexPy): A new open source framework for building conceptual hydrological models

 - [NeuralHydrology](https://github.com/neuralhydrology/neuralhydrology): Python library to train neural networks with a strong focus on hydrological applications

+## Meteorology
+- [MetPy](https://github.com/Unidata/MetPy): It is a collection of tools in Python for reading, visualizing and performing calculations with weather data.

+- [PyEto](https://github.com/woodcrafty/PyETo): It is a Python library for calculating reference crop evapotranspiration (ETo), sometimes referred to as potential evapotranspiration (PET).
+The library provides numerous functions for estimating missing meteorological data.

+- [Improver](https://github.com/metoppv/improver): It is a library of algorithms for meteorological post-processing and verification.

+- [MetSim](https://github.com/UW-Hydro/MetSim): It is a meteorological simulator and forcing disaggregator for hydrologic modeling and climate applications.

+- [MELODIST](https://github.com/kristianfoerster/melodist): It is an open-source toolbox written in Python for disaggregating daily meteorological time series to hourly time steps.

+- [PyCat](https://github.com/wegener-center/pyCAT): Climate Analysis Tool written in python

+- [PySteps](https://github.com/pySTEPS/pysteps): It is a community-driven initiative for developing and maintaining an easy to use, modular, free and open source Python framework for short-term ensemble prediction systems.

+- [Evaporation](https://github.com/openmeteo/evaporation): Calculation of evaporation and transpiration.

+- [rainymotion](https://github.com/hydrogo/rainymotion): Python library for radar-based precipitation nowcasting based on optical flow techniques.

 ## Seismology